 Most mobile wallets also have layers of security to ensure that you’re the one who’s making a transaction.
-For example, Apple Pay requires that you provide your fingerprint scan using Touch ID whenever you make payments.
+For example, Apple Pay requires that you provide your fingerprint scan using Touch ID and facial recognition whenever you make payments.
 Since it’s impossible to replicate your fingerprint, thieves can’t access your mobile wallet even if they steal your mobile phone.

 Using mobile pay is not just convenient for you as a business, but also for your customers.

 Mobile POS devices are well suited for card and mobile payments.
 And for people who have multiple credit cards, mobile wallets provide a convenient way to consolidate them into one payment system.

 Most people nowadays already have their phones at their side at all times, so mobile pay essentially becomes a payment method that’s available 24/7.
 As long as they have the newer smartphones, mobile payment is built into them.

 It’s also much easier to send payments to other people straight to their phone, as opposed to having to withdraw funds from an ATM and then sending those to a recipient physically.

 If you’re interested in offering mobile payments for your business, you need business POS software that can support this feature.
 Choose a point of sale system, like Revel Systems®, that has the right hardware and payments technology that will save you time and money.

 Revel Systems POS can seamlessly integrate with a variety of mobile payment systems.

 The Revel POS not only has its own payment processing solution, Revel Advantage, but also supports a wide variety of payment processors for easy acceptance of flexible payment methods.